Elisabeth Maxwell: Education and career

-Following the pension scandal, Maxwell reportedly left the UK and spent time at her chateau in France.
+Following the pension scandal, Elisabeth reportedly left the UK and spent time at her chateau in France.
 She returned to Britain after the Duke of Westminster "let her a four-bedroomed townhouse at a peppercorn rent".

-Maxwell's autobiography, entitled A Mind of My Own: My Life with Robert Maxwell, was published in November 1994.
+Elisabeth Maxwell's autobiography, entitled A Mind of My Own: My Life with Robert Maxwell, was published in November 1994.
 In a 1995 interview with The New York Times, she reflected on her marriage stating "The worst years of my life were 1981 to 1991.
 I was at his beck and call with no kudos, nothing was right.
 What saved me was my work on the Holocaust."
-In her seventies and early eighties, Maxwell travelled and lectured widely on Holocaust studies.
+In her seventies and early eighties, Elisabeth travelled and lectured widely on Holocaust studies.

-Maxwell was an editor for the book Remembering for the Future: the Holocaust in an Age of Genocide, a comprehensive work including the contributions of nearly 200 scholars, published in 2001.
-According to BBC News, Maxwell served as the executive chairman of the Remembering for the Future organization and was the opening speaker for the London conference Evil and Indifference: Is there an End to Genocide? held at Westminster Hall in July 2000.
+Elisabeth Maxwell was an editor for the book Remembering for the Future: the Holocaust in an Age of Genocide, a comprehensive work including the contributions of nearly 200 scholars, published in 2001.
+According to BBC News, Elisabeth served as the executive chairman of the Remembering for the Future organization and was the opening speaker for the London conference Evil and Indifference: Is there an End to Genocide? held at Westminster Hall in July 2000.
 She was on the executive committee of the International Council of Christians and Jews and founded the International Conference on the Holocaust.

-Maxwell was awarded an Honorary Fellowship from the Woolf Institute at Cambridge for her work to improve relations between Christians and Jews.
+Elisabeth was awarded an Honorary Fellowship from the Woolf Institute at Cambridge for her work to improve relations between Christians and Jews.
 She was further recognized with an Honorary Fellowship at Tel Aviv University, and received the Eternal Flame Award of the Anne Frank Institute of Philadelphia.

 Death

-In later life, Maxwell spent most of her time in Dordogne, France, with her sister Yvonne Meynard Vittoz LaForce (1918–2011) Maxwell died in Domme, Dordogne on 7 August 2013 at the age of 92.
+In later life, Elisabeth spent most of her time in Dordogne, France, with her sister Yvonne Meynard Vittoz LaForce (1918–2011) Elisabeth Maxwell died in Domme, Dordogne on 7 August 2013 at the age of 92.